-All members of the faculty will be available for work seven calendar days prior to the first day of classes through May 15.
+All members of the faculty will be available for work August 15 through May 15.
 The terms and conditions of each faculty member's teaching, research, and service will be recommended by the Dean and Provost and will be outlined in a letter of appointment issued by the President.

 Outside employment of a professional nature during normal working hours is permitted only when in compliance with the policies put forth in section 5.2.4 Outside Employment of a Professional Nature, p.
-30.
+31.